Skip to main content

 Ntaba (Goat Stew)

-Tender goat meat stewed with vegetables and spices, popular at celebrations.
+Goat meat stewed slow with vegetables and spices until tender, a regular at celebrations.

 Pounded Yam